Chemical Warfare Brigade: Amy Willard

 Amy is a thirty-three-year-old agent for the Federal Bureau of Investigation, although you'd never imagine her to be a day over twenty-two; she had always wanted to work in law enforcement.
 Her parents had always expected her to go to law school, just like her father and two of her brothers, but she had other ideas.
 Amy had never been the same since she had seen Silence of the Lambs so many years ago.
-Graduating after just seven semesters at Georgetown, she went to the FBI training center.
-She graduated from the training program six years earlier and qualified for undercover work when she was twenty five.
-After spending two six-month stints living in college dormitories in similar drug stints, she was transferred to her third undercover job to the local university, where it was believed that a young man had immersed himself in a large operation of producing and distributing amphetamines.
-In her second month at the school, under the alias of Shelby Rose, her investigation had ended her up at Albert Lai's compound for an all night party, where rumor had it, several ounces of the unnamed drug was going to be transferred from one person to another.
+After graduating after just seven semesters at Georgetown, she went to the FBI training center.
+She graduated from the training program six years earlier and qualified for undercover work when she was twenty-five.
+After spending two six-month stints living in college dormitories in similar drug stints, she was transferred to her third undercover job at the local university, where it was believed that a young man had immersed himself in a large operation of producing and distributing amphetamines.
+In her second month at the school, under the alias of Shelby Rose, her investigation had ended her up at Albert Lai's compound for an all-night party, where rumor had it, several ounces of the unnamed drug was going to be transferred from one person to another.
 It was at this party that she became curious that something larger than they suspected was going on in the area.
 The drug ring seemed to have links to several other major metropolitan areas, and she suspected possible mafia ties.
 It seemed that hanging around at the compound-Bert was a sucker for having young college girls at the house-would be in her best interest.